Back to top

 }

-Finally change the class "View" to the following to show one of the preference values.
-We also register a PropertyChangeListener to the preference store to get informed in case the preference settings change.
+Create a new view or use an existing to show one of the preference values.
+Also register a PropertyChangeListener to the preferences store to get informed in case the preference settings change.

 import org.eclipse.swt.SWT;